Exhibit A Heroes and Villains, an Exhibition by Hugh Tisdale and Dan Murrell

 Each piece of work is hand drawn using a variety of techniques, pen, pencil and / or watercolour.
 Dan uses photoshop to finalise any images and render them.

-Who are the people behind the mask and who lies beneath ?
+Who are the people behind the mask and who lies beneath?

-What was hidden inside their minds?
 How did the heroes nurture their amazing talents and skills?

 What made the brains of the villains really evil?